The Sleeping Model

 The Sleeping Model is an oil on canvas genre painting by the British artist William Powell Frith, from 1853.

 History and description

 It shows a scene in the artist's own studio as he tries to paint a model who has fallen asleep in her chair.
 It features a self-portrait of himself as he doggedly continues to paint the young woman, an orange seller, smiling and awake.
-Frith had a great deal of trouble persuading the woman who he encountered in the street to pose for him, partly due to the fact that she was a Catholic.
+Frith had a great deal of trouble persuading the woman, whom he encountered in the street, to pose for him, partly due to the fact that she was a Catholic.
 Having eventually coaxed her to sit, she then fell asleep while he was working.
-The incident led Frith to produce this work inspired by the incident.
-When Frith was elected to be a full member of the Royal Academy of Arts in 1853 he presented this as his diploma work.
-It remains in the collection of the Royal Academy today.
+The incident led Frith to produce this work inspired by what happened.
+It depicts a painter in the act who doing a portrait of a woman who has fallen asleep in a chair, while holding one orange in her hand.
+An almost empty basket of fruits lies in the ground, near her.
+When Frith was elected to be a full member of the Royal Academy of Arts in 1853, he presented this as his diploma work.
+It remains in the collection of the Royal Academy.